ojaswa1942/gopherize/README.md

 ### Link Parser
 A package to parse and extract all links off a HTML file
 - `cmd/parse` depicts a sample usage of the created package `linkparser`
-- with some unit tests
+- contains unit & integration tests
 - Inspiration: Go Coding Exercises by [Jon Calhoun](https://courses.calhoun.io/courses/cor_gophercises).